AitannaP/DataStructuresProjects/README.md

-# DataStructuresProjects
+# DataStructures_Projects
-These are the programs I completed during a Data Structures class
+These are the programs I completed during a Data Structures class.